 How, where to cool animals down when temps soar

-Follow summer safety basics
+Practice basic summer safety

-Never leave your pets in a parked car.
+Never leave your pets in a parked car

 Not even for a minute.
 Not even with the car running and air conditioner on.
 On a warm day, temperatures inside a vehicle can rise rapidly to dangerous levels.
-On an 85 degree day, for example, the temperature inside a car with the windows opened slightly can reach 102 degrees within 10 minutes.
+On an 85-degree day, for example, the temperature inside a car with the windows opened slightly can reach 102 degrees within 10 minutes.
 After 30 minutes, the temperature will reach 120 degrees.
 Your pet may suffer irreversible organ damage or die.

-Watch the humidity.
+Watch the humidity

 "It's important to remember that it's not just the ambient temperature but also the humidity that can affect your pet," says Dr. Barry Kellogg, VMD, of the Humane Society Veterinary Medical Association.
 "Animals pant to evaporate moisture from their lungs, which takes heat away from their body.
 If the humidity is too high, they are unable to cool themselves, and their temperature will skyrocket to dangerous levels—very quickly."

-Don't rely on a fan.
+Don't rely on a fan

 Pets respond differently to heat than humans do.
 (Dogs, for instance, sweat primarily through their feet.)
 And fans don't cool off pets as effectively as they do people.

-Provide ample shade and water.
+Provide ample shade and water

 Any time your pet is outside, make sure he or she has protection from heat and sun and plenty of fresh, cold water.
 In heat waves, add ice to water when possible.
 Tree shade and tarps are ideal because they don't obstruct air flow.
 A doghouse does not provide relief from heat—in fact, it makes it worse.